bahmutov/cypress-workshop-cy-vs-pw-half-day/intro/PITCHME.md

 - using JSON fixture files
 - making HTTP requests
 - network spying and stubbing, fixtures
-- controlling the application clock
-- assertions and retries
-- component testing (React)
 - any questions

++++

+## What we are NOT going to cover

+- assertions and retries deep dive
+- CI
+- component tests
+- app clock
+- agentic coding and codegen tools

 ---